cesanta/mongoose-os-smart-light/README.md

    configuration immune to factory reset and OTA.
 The only way to re-configure these settings is to reflash the device, or remove `conf5.json`.

+10. "Ship" a device to a "customer".
+Start a browser on your mobile app, open http://YOUR_WORKSTATION_IP:8008.
+Press on the "Add device" button, and follow provisioning instructions.

+11. When a newly provisioned device appears on the list, switch it on/off.

+12. In order to re-provision, press on the "user button" and hold it for more than 3 seconds.
+That will reset the device to factory defaults.
+    The reset functionality is provided by the `provision` Mongoose OS library.

 ## General Architecture